gwastro/pycbc-config/O1/workflow_test/README.md

 This directory contains a set of configuration files that can be used for running small workflow tests to verify releases of the code.
+Before running the workflow, you should make sure that your ```LAL_DATA_PATH``` is set correctly so that the code can find the ROM data.
 To use these files to test a workflow, set the variable ```OUTPUT_PATH``` and run the
 commands:
 ```shell